Menstrual Hygiene Management

 Effective menstrual hygiene management (MHM) includes access to clean absorbents, facilities to change, clean or dispose of these as needed, and access to soap and water.
 However, many women and girls in Tanzania still do not have these basic essentials, while the taboo of menstruation endures today.

-We conducted a baseline survey with over 400 women and girls in Babati, and learned that:
+We spoke with over 400 women and girls in Babati, and learned that:

 - there is a significant lack of knowledge and understanding about menstruation, as well as the links between menstruation and reproduction